openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 which are described elsewhere.
-It is always the case, however, that every symbolic resolution operation determines a particular API point declared in a particular class file, and *that* declaration controls the validation of any linkage parameter proposed by the caller.
+It is always the case, however, that every symbolic resolution operation determines a particular API point declared in a particular class file, and *that* declaration controls the validation of any linkage selector proposed by the caller.

 > Of course a class file can call one of its own API points, in which case the caller and callee would be a single class file.
 Nevertheless